 - Operations – the actual thing that your business does to make money: Check-Ins & Check-Outs, housekeeping, maintenance, and customer relations.

-- Administration – Processing of reservations into a calendar system.
+- Administration – Processing reservations.
 Making sure property ad online is up to date and no double bookings.

-As a solopreneur, you’ll end up wearing 4 different hats and doing all the above yourself until you have grown the business enough to hire staff and delegate.
+As a solopreneur, you’ll end up wearing four different hats and doing all the above yourself until you have grown the business enough to hire staff and delegate.

 The good thing about Airbnb is that its user-friendly online platform will provide you a system to make all the divisions above easier for a new host.